Document signing overview

 Once a signing request is created, signatories will receive email notifications to sign the documents.

-If you have many signing requests, there is a dedicated Signings view in the top bar, which lists all the signing requests you have access to and provides a quick way to view each in a relevant space.
+If you have many signing requests on SignSpace, there is a dedicated Signings view available from the top bar, which lists all the signing requests you have access to and provides a quick way to view each in a relevant space.

-In order to sign the documents signatories will have to strongly verify their identities electronically prior to signing via the verification service by Signicat.
-Identity is verified via electronic IDs for Finland, Sweden, Norway, Denmark, Estonia, Latvia, Lithuania.
+If the Strong level is selected, signatory is required to identify herself/himself using strong electronic identification either during the signing event or earlier when applying for personal SignSpace advance electronic signing certificate.
+Strong electronic identification is carried out via the verification service by Signicat.
+Identity is verified via electronic IDs for Finland, Sweden, Norway, Estonia, Latvia, Lithuania.
 To verify their identities, signatories will need their bank or mobile electronic ID credentials.

 Create a new space with a signing request

 To create a signing request in a new space, click + New button and choose Signing request.

 Fill in the new signing request form.